ethanvc/fw/README.md

-Here is a fast writer used to write log to files.
+FastWriter implements buffered I/O, which is fast than bufio package and have better P99 performance.
 Run benchmarks:
 ```shell
 go test -bench . -benchmem -benchtime 3s
 ```

-Here does not include file rotation function, if you needed, use [lumberjack](https://github.com/natefinch/lumberjack) as the underline writer.
+If you need file rotation function, use [lumberjack](https://github.com/natefinch/lumberjack) as the underline writer.